Best Travel Guitar – Small and Amazing

 GEARANK

-With its odd compact body shape, the Backpacker easily stands out from among the many traditional style acoustic guitars of C.F.
+With its odd compact body shape, the Backpacker easily stands out from among the many traditional types of acoustic guitars of C.F.
 Martin & Co.

 And while it looks different from the usual Martin guitar, it does retain Martin’s penchant for build quality and even sports a solid spruce top.

-More importantly the Backpacker is quite affordable for a Martin branded instrument.
+More importantly, the Backpacker is quite affordable for a Martin-branded acoustic travel guitar.

 Specifications: